 The field of view is of vital performance when bird watching.
 It allows you to track birds easily, which can be notoriously hard to follow.
 Having a too narrow or focused field of view will make it near impossible for you to track any moving object.

-Binoculars express the field of view as the distance (in meters) of the plane when viewed from 1,000 meters.
-Sometimes, it’s also listed as the angle of view, at which case you’ll see it expressed in degrees.
-For bird watching, aim for a field of view of around 50 – 56 meters.
+Binoculars express the field of view as the distance (in metres) of the plane when viewed from 1,000 metres.
+Sometimes, it is also listed as the angle of view, in which case you’ll see it expressed in degrees.
+For bird watching, aim for a field of view of around 50 – 56 metres.